A short list to describe my happy place.

 So, in no particular order, here are five from me:

 - Sunrises and sunsets.
-The picture at the top is one I took of a sunset over the bay I live on near Cape Cod., Mass.
+The picture at the top is one I took of a sunset over the bay I live above near Cape Cod., Mass.
 The back of my 525 s.f. cottage overlooks the bay on the southwestern side, so I get the privilege of watching some extraordinary sunsets.
 Once in a while my iPhone even captures the beauty, as it did above.

-- The bay I live on.
+- The bay I live above.
 It’s called Buttermilk Bay, and it changes constantly from slick and glassy to trying-to-look-fierce-but-failing wavelets.
 Yes.
 Wavelets.
 The bay is landlocked except for the entrance/exit to the larger, better-known Buzzards Bay, so we don’t get big waves.
 But the bay is more than big enough to give me a sense of real peace.
 I walk down the hill (all four house lots’ worth) many mornings, coffee cup in hand, and sit at the wooden picnic table on the sandy beach.
 Quiet.
 Peaceful.
 Birds wheeling around above, finding clams and crabs, and dropping them on the rocks to crack the shells.
 Yes.
 This.

 3. Winter here in the village.
 We’re a seaside community of about 265 small cottages, and only about 25% of us are here year-round.
 Winter here can be harsh — winter in many places can be harsh — but it’s also beautiful in its own right.
 We see our maintenance crew out plowing, we see the bay get ice-encrusted and frozen, and we hunker down and enjoy the peace and quiet of the off-season .